-Bamboo palm plants do not take a great deal of time or energy to care for.
-Water the palm, using room temperature filtered water, when the soil surface feels dry.
+Bamboo palm plants don’t take a great deal of time or energy.
+Water the palm using room temperature filtered water when the soil surface feels dry.
 Water the plant until the soil is evenly moist.
-Do not over water the palm plant or leave it sitting in water.
+Don’t over water the palm plant or leave it sitting in water.
 Check often to be sure that the plant is draining properly.

 Caring for bamboo palms also involves using a time-release fertilizer during the growing season.
 Granular fertilizers work best.
-Be sure to follow the manufacturer’s instructions when feeding your palm plant and always water the fertilizer in.
+Follow the manufacturer’s instructions when feeding your palm plant and always water the fertilizer in.

 Watch for mites, especially on the underside of leaves.
 If a mite problem develops, be sure to wash the leaves with a soapy water mixture.
 Remove brown leaves on a regular basis.